blckbx/lnd-hybrid-mode/README.md

 - ✅ VPN setup is able to split-tunnel processes.
 - ✅ Home setup is able to allow incoming traffic (firewall).

+In case no VPN provider fits above and your own requirements, there is also the choice to get a VPS server and set up VPN server on your own.
+A great guide by Wiredancer can be found [here](https://github.com/Wired4ncer/lnd_via_vpn).

 ```
 clearnet over vpn